jimboy3100/jimboy3100.github.io/ExampleScripts/agario-bots2/README.md

 #### Do you use proxies, facebook tokens for bots?

 These bots don't need proxies, they use the captcha solver that Legend mod provides.
-Furthermore, bots do NOT use any facebook UID than could result on real player disconnection or facebook / google tokens, at all.
+Furthermore, bots do NOT use any facebook UID that could result on real player disconnection or facebook / google tokens, at all.

 #### My websocket is not correct.
 What is the correct?